Affirming Leaders Day

 Join our United Against Hate campaign!

-Affirming Connections stands in support of drag performers, trans, gender diverse, and 2SLGBTQ+ communities across Canada.
+Affirming Connections stands in support of drag performers, trans, gender diverse, Two Spirit and LGBTQIA+ communities across Canada.

 We have seen an apparent rise in malicious misinformation, conspiracy theories, threats, and violence that target drag performers, and the queer and trans communities.
 In 2023 alone, hate crimes against the queer community rose by 69%, and this number continues to increase.